joamag/boytacean/README.md

 | `debug`      | Boolean | If the "debugger" should start visible.                                        |
 | `keyboard`   | Boolean | If the on screen keyboard should start visible.                                |

+### Palettes

+The palettes offered in the web version were provided by [TheWolfBunny64](https://www.deviantart.com/thewolfbunny).

 ## Inspiration

 ### Documentation